Bot

 Event

 Events are another core unit of the Runtime API.
 Integrations and Bots define event types and payload schemas.
-Event instances represent real events triggered during execution.
+Event instances represent real events triggered during execution.Direction

-Unlike messages, events have no direction.
-They are always consired incoming.
-This is because they are always sent to the Bot, by either an integration or the bot itself.
-You may send an event to your bot by an external calls to the Runtime API, but doing so, still requires you to authenticate as either a bot or an integration.
+Unlike messages, events have no direction—they’re always considered incoming.
+This is because they’re always sent to the Bot by either an integration or the bot itself.
+You may send an event to your bot by an external call to the Runtime API, but doing so still requires you to authenticate as either a bot or an integration.Associated IDs

 Events can be linked to a conversation, user, or message via their respective IDs.
-These are optional but helpful for tracking or analytics.
+These are optional but helpful for tracking or analytics.Status

 When an event is created via the Runtime API, it’s placed in a queue.
 The bot processes it asynchronously.
-The status
+Thestatus

 field shows its current processing state.